-According to the British auction house Bonhams, the historical jewels were revalued more than any other good ♦
+According to the British auction house Bonhams, there is a treasure in your drawers: vintage jewelery has appreciated more than any other good ♦

 Investing in jewels, provided you keep them for a long time, can be a bargain.
 The British auction house Bonhams claims it.
 According to an analysis conducted some time ago by the auction company, vintage jewelry has gained more than 80 percent in value over the past ten years.
 Yet, most of the owners of these jewels don’t fully realize it.
 Jewelery from the Art Deco period (1920s and 1930s), as well as pieces dating back to the Belle Epoque (1890-1915), have increased in value by 88 percent over the past decade.
 And post-war jewelry has gone up 70 percent in value.
 The auction house also makes the comparison with another capital asset: your own home.